elentok/ror-bootcamp/index.rst

 ~~~~~~~~~~~~~

 * Read `Ruby Singleton Pattern <http://dalibornasevic.com/posts/9-ruby-singleton-pattern-again>`_
+* Read `Include vs Extend <http://railstips.org/blog/archives/2009/05/15/include-vs-extend-in-ruby/>`_
-* Convert PizzaBurger to a singleton using the Module technique
+* Convert PizzaBurger to a singleton using the Ruby Singleton module technique

 Exercise #1.5
 ~~~~~~~~~~~~~

-* Read `Include vs Extend <http://railstips.org/blog/archives/2009/05/15/include-vs-extend-in-ruby/>`_
-* Convert PizzaBurger to a singleton using the Ruby Singleton module technique
+* Convert PizzaBurger to a singleton using the Module technique (as seen in the "Ruby Singleton Pattern" article)

 Exercise #1.6
 ~~~~~~~~~~~~~